post featured image

 5. As you drive through your heels to stand tall again, kick your left leg back behind you, stretching the band as far as you can.
 Drive your arms overhead.

-6. Repeat this sequence for 40 seconds, alternating which leg you kick back.
+6. Repeat this sequence for the timed interval, alternating the leg that kicks back.

 A great exercise for hip stability.
-Ladies, your hips support your pelvic floor; building hip strength is important to a stable pelvic floor.
+Your hips support your pelvic floor, so building hip strength is important for a stable pelvic floor.

-1. Place the resistance band on the shin/calf area; approximately 6″ below the knees.
+1. Place the resistance band on the shin/calf area, approximately six inches below the knees.
 Stand with your feet slightly wider than your hips to create tension across the band.

 2. Bend at the knees to find a loaded squat position.